 ARM HPC tools analyze how HPC software runs.
 It consists of three applications, ARM DDT, ARM Performance Reports and ARM MAP:

 - ARM DDT: graphical debugger for HPC applications.

 - ARM MAP: HPC application profiler with easy-to-use GUI environment.

 - ARM Performance Reports: simple tool to generate a single-page HTML or plain text report that presents overall performance characteristics of HPC applications.

 ARM MAP is a full scale profiler for HPC programs.
 We recommend using ARM MAP after reviewing reports from ARM Performance Reports.
 MAP supports pthreads, OpenMP, and MPI software on CPU, GPU, and MIC based architectures.

-MPI is a standard library for performing parallel processing using a distributed-memory model.
-The Glenn and Oakley clusters at OSC use the MVAPICH implementation of the Message Passing Interface (MPI), which is based on MPICH and optimized for the high-speed Infiniband interconnects.
+MPI is a standard library for performing parallel processing using a distributed memory model.
+The Oakley, Ruby, and Owens clusters at OSC can use the OpenMPI implementation of the Message Passing Interface (MPI).